Structure and Content

 Due to the current situation with the COVID-19 pandemic, the delivery of the Access Programme is yet to be confirmed and will be made in line with Government recommendations nearer the course start date.

 You will have to complete coursework during the year in the form of essays, reflective writing, presentations, exams and artwork for the Art and Design strand.
 The programme has been designed to help build your confidence and we’ll give you the chance to practice coursework and learn from feedback before we give you formal marks and grades.

 Throughout Semester 1 you will receive helpful feedback on your work and at the end of the semester, we will review your work and attendance to agree if you are ready to progress onto Semester 2.
 In Semester 2, you will receive marks and grades for your coursework which will count towards your final course grades.

 All Access Programme students will also have to complete an online learning journal over the course of their studies.
 This will allow an opportunity for reflection and allow Personal Tutors to provide tailored advice and support.

 Time will also be allocated for guidance.
-This may involve one-to-one meetings with Personal Tutors, guided visits to the University Library, talks from Admissions on submitting university (UCAS) applications, etc.
+This may involve online one-to-one meetings with Personal Tutors and talks from Admissions on submitting university (UCAS) applications, etc.

-In addition to the scheduled classes, students will need to ensure they make time for independent study.
-This will involve time preparing for classes and working on assignments and the online learning journal.
+In addition to the scheduled online learning, students will need to ensure they make time for independent study.
+This will involve time preparing for online classes and working on assignments and the online learning journal.